top of page

 10. Cape Flattery

 This hike takes you to the northwesternmost point of the contiguous US.
-That alone makes it such a unique experience, but it also is breathtaking and quite empty.
+That alone makes it such a unique experience, but it is also breathtaking and quite empty.
 We had the hike to ourselves in the summertime and enjoyed a stunning sunset.
 You'll need to obtain the Makah permit (available for everyone) to access the reservation.
 Apparently you can see whales off the shore here, but we sadly did not.
 Since this is technically outside of Olympic National Park (though right near it!) dogs are allowed, so enjoy!

 11. Poo Poo Point

 I love this hike at sunset.
-It's close to seattle (about 30 minutes) and not terribly crowded like Rattlesnake ledge is, and it has gorgeous views of Mount Rainier in the distance!
+It's close to Seattle (about 30 minutes) and not terribly crowded like Rattlesnake Ledge is, and it has gorgeous views of Mount Rainier in the distance!
 If you're short on time while you're visiting, this is a great place to stop by!
-You can see people paragliding here in the summer as well, so if you're feeling daring you can sign up for that!
+You can see people paragliding here in the summer as well, so if you're feeling daring, you can sign up for that!

 12. Summit Lake